-Frank Ettawageshik, former tribal chairman of the Little Traverse Bay Bands of Odawa Indians
+Frank Ettawageshik, former chairman of the Little Traverse Bay Bands of Odawa, on Mackinac Island.
+Native News Online photograph by Levi Rickert

 HARBOR SPRINGS, Mich. — The following two glimpses into the Ottawa (Odawa) tradition and culture of commemorating the ancestors who have walked on during annual Ghost Suppers, held annually during the first week of November, were written in 1943 and 1992, respectively.